psistorma/PrivateSublimeSettings/Gulp/README.md

 When enabled, the package will read the streams from the task process using two threads, one for `stdout` and another for `stderr`.
 This allows all the output to be piped to Sublime live without having to wait for the task to finish.

 If set to `false`, it will read first from `stdout` and then from `stderr`.

+#### track_processes

+Persist the long running task pids to a local file to keep track even if the editor is closed.

+If set to `false` package will keep track of tasks in memory, meaning that if you run a long running task like `gulp watch` and restart Sublime Text, the process wont't necessarily die and you won't be able to kill it from the editor anymore.

+If set to `true` the package will keep track of long running tasks using an internal `.sublime-gulp.cache`.
+So even if you close your editor and re-open it, you should still be able to list and kill running tasks.

+Depending on the OS you're on, the process might die anyways without the package interverting.
+Sublime Gulp tries to remedy this by checking if the process is still alive before listing it, which works most of the time but it's not a reliable check.
+Worst case scenario, you'll see a dead task, killing it won't do anything. _Worst and really not likely_ case scenario, you'll kill another process if the pid was reused by the OS :raised_hands:.

 #### flags